 The person requesting the assessment is responsible for identifying contacts, as well as identifying who will be responsible for ensuring the Security Questionnaire is completed.
 The requestor is also expected to provide preliminary details about the use case, any deadlines and what type of assessment has already been completed or is planned.

-Please note that this service only assesses the information security risks associated with new online applications.
+Please note that this service only assesses the information security risks associated with online applications.
 The requester is still responsible for initiating contact with Legal Affairs, ADA and Purchasing.

-- Login to ServiceNow
+- Login to ServiceNow.

-- Click Order Services
+- Click Order Services.

 - Click IT Security Services

-- Click Third Party Risk Assessment
+- Click on Third Party Risk Assessment